privateerproj/privateer/README.md

 ### Installation

 1. **Download Privateer**: Obtain the latest release of Privateer from the [GitHub repository](https://github.com/privateerproj/privateer/releases).
 1. **Install Raids**: Choose the raid(s) you wish to use from the same release on GitHub.
 Install them to your preferred `binaries-path`.
-By default, this is `$HOME/privateer/bin`, but you can customize it in your configuration.
+By default, this is `$HOME/privateer/bin`, but you can customize it in your configuration or via `--binaries-path`.

 ### Configuration